Enrollment: Admission Requirements

 Many students who have previously earned a master's degree either from GGU or another regional accredited institution enroll for a second master's degree.
 Applicants in this may transfer up to 12 units of credit from the first degree to the second, subject to approval by the department chair, program director, or dean.

-To be considered for admission to undergraduate programs, you should have a community college, college, or university cumulative grade point average of 2.00 (C) or better with 24 or more semester units of prior transferable credit.
+To be considered for admission to the Associate of Arts in General Studies program, you should have a community college, college, or university cumulative grade point average of 2.00 (C) or better with 12 or more semester units of prior transferable credit.

 If 23 or fewer semester units have been earned, the application may be considered with the following: a high school grade point average of 3.00 (B) or higher; a resume showing three or more years of professional work experience; a statement of purpose stating why Golden Gate University is the right institution to meet your personal and professional goals; and, in some cases, participate in an interview (by telephone or in person) with the dean of Undergraduate Programs.

 If you do not meet the admission guidelines mentioned above, you may be admitted conditionally with the approval of the dean, or his/her designee.
 Undergraduate students who are conditionally admitted must achieve a cumulative grade point average of 2.00 in their first 12 units at Golden Gate University.

 You should provide the following documents:

 - Admission Application Form and Fee: The completed application form with the nonrefundable application fee ($55 for domestic degree applicants; $40 for domestic certificate applicants) should be sent to the Office of Enrollment Services.